Answer a few simple questions to make your document in minutes

 Making a Memorandum of Understanding

-A Memorandum of Understanding shows that two or more business partners are serious about taking the next steps towards a mutually beneficial agreement.
-It describes the project they intend to work on together and what each party's expected contribution will be.
+A Memorandum of Understanding is a document that business partners use to confirm their intent to work together.
+It describes the project they plan to work on and what each party's expected contribution will be.

 Making a Memorandum of Understanding is easy.
 Using your Rocket Lawyer account, you can make, edit, share and sign your document online.
 The finished document can also be downloaded and printed.